Maximum Partial List H-Coloring on P_5-free graphs in polynomial time: Constructing a polynomial-sized family that contains subsets of connected components of a solution

-It is also easy to see that for each set $C \in \mathcal{C}$, there exists a homomorphism $\hm: C \to V(H)$ that respects $\lst$.
-Indeed, at Line~\ref{line:init} we add singleton sets, and the sets $C_{D,D'}^1, \ldots, C_{D,D'}^s$ added at Line~\ref{line:update} are the connected components of a solutions of the algorithm of Lemma~\ref{lem:conn}.
+We will now observe that for each set $C \in \mathcal{C}$, there exists a homomorphism $\hm: C \to V(H)$ that respects $\lst$.
+Indeed, at Line~\ref{line:init} we add singleton sets, so this holds.
+At Lines~\ref{line:update:other} and~\ref{line:update} this holds because of Lemma~\ref{lem:conn}.